Explore Military Tools for ArcGIS

 Next, you'll select the three German infantry regiments belonging to the 2nd Landwehr Division and update their Higher Formation attributes.

-- On the Map tab, in the Selection group, click Select.
+- On the Map tab, in the Selection group, click the Select button.

-- On the map, select one regiment and press Shift while selecting the other regiments.
+- On the map, select one of the German regiments you added and press Shift while selecting the other two regiments.

 Once selected, the regiments on the map and their associated records in the attribute table are highlighted.